 Temasek is ranked ninth among sovereign investors by the SWF Institute, trailing behind funds including those in the United Arab Emirates, Norway and China.
 The U.S. researcher estimates Temasek’s assets at $157.2 billion.

 Temasek’s returns compare with mixed performances among the world’s biggest companies with investments in various industries.
-Shares of General Electric Co. gained 0.1 percent in the year ended March, while Berkshire Hathaway Inc. (A), controlled by Warren Buffett, the world’s third-richest man, fell 2.7 percent.
+Shares of General Electric Co. gained 0.1 percent in the year ended March, while Berkshire Hathaway Inc. (A:US), controlled by Warren Buffett, the world’s third-richest man, fell 2.7 percent.
 In Asia, Hong Kong billionaire Li Ka-shing’s Hutchison Whampoa Ltd. (13), with investments in ports to real estate, slumped 16 percent.

 Some of the biggest declines probably came from Temasek’s overseas holdings, which range from consumer products to energy companies.
 Hong Kong-based Li & Fung Ltd. (494), the world’s largest supplier of clothes and toys to retailers, lost 11 percent in the year ended March, while Chesapeake Energy Corp., the second- largest U.S. gas producer, plunged 31 percent.